ebbeowulf/change_detection/change_nerf_utils/README.md

 1) Initial - the initial recording that we will be creating a NeRF model from
 2) Changed - the second recording that we are investigating to find/identify Changed

-*** Step 1 - Create the file structure ***
+*** Step 1 - Create the file structure ***:
 In the original work, images were generated from a ROS bagfile using the associated rgbd_image_saver.py.
-Resulting files were then stored in the following directory structure:
+Resulting files were then stored in the following directory structure

 INITIAL_DATA_DIR -
    color - rgb_*.png